scribhneoir/scribhneoir-scaffold/README.md

 - React Router (app routing)
 - Storybook (component documentation)

 The scaffold includes a login page under `src/pages` and several basic components in `src/components/atoms`.
-These components should be used as a guide and as a starting point.

 This project does not currently include a structure or dependancies for backend REST API calls or GraphQL queries.
-It is recomended that you place all service functions inside a services folder within `src/`

 ## Project setup

-Fork the react-scaffold project:
+Fork the scribhneoir-scaffold project:

 `git fork https://github.com/scribhneoir/scribhneoir-scaffold.git`